tszheichoi/awesome-sensor-logger/README.md

 <img width="972" alt="thorpe_park_track" src="https://user-images.githubusercontent.com/30114997/173207512-cffd38f0-400f-44ef-b3b3-2e7963a51a88.png">

-Alternatively, convert your exported data to GPS using https://github.com/mhaberler/sensorlogger-util, and then upload to Google Maps for visualisation, following, for example, https://www.alphr.com/gpx-google-maps/.
+Alternatively, convert your exported data to GPX using https://github.com/mhaberler/sensorlogger-util, and then upload to Google Maps for visualisation, following, for example, https://www.alphr.com/gpx-google-maps/.

 ### Aligning and Interpolating Measurements Across Sensors
-Often, one has to align measurements across sensors -- for instance, gyroscope and accelerometer so that you can apply rotation matrixes to the acceleration vectors.
+Often, one has to align measurements across sensors -- for instance, gyroscope and accelerometer so that you can apply rotation matrices to the acceleration vectors.

 - Option 0: Use Sensor Logger's built-in "Combined CSV" export option.
 Note that this feature requires one of the paid subscription tiers.
 You can easily configure how you want to resample, upsample and downsample your measurements.
 The output of this is a single `.csv` file, saving you the hassle of dealing with alignment issues.
 If you prefer doing it yourself, see options 1 and 2 below.